Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/06_power_up/index.md

 > [!TIP]
 >
-> When making a game, it is nearly always better to favorise player's comfort than exact numbers.
+> When making a game, it is nearly always better to favor the player's comfort over strict precision.

 ## Setting up the player for power-ups

-### Allow the player to collide power-ups
+### Allow the player to collide with power-ups

 First we need the player to be able to collide with the power-up.